awell-health/awell-extensions/extensions/awell/README.md

 1. patientAlreadyExists: a boolean which will be true if minimum one patient with the patient code already exists.
 2. numberOfPatientsFound: the number of patients found with the same patient code.
 3. awellPatientIds: a comma-separated string of all Awell patient ids (except the current patient) that have the same patient code as the patient currently enrolled in the care flow.
 Will return an empty string when there are no other patients with the same patient code.

+### Get patient by identifier

+This action lets you check if a patient with a specific identifier already exists in Awell.
+It's particularly useful when a patient's identity is initially anonymous during the start of the care flow, but later becomes identifiable through the identifiers collected during the process.
+This check ensures whether a patient with that identifier is already present or not.

+### Add identifier to patient

+This action enables adding an identifier to the current patient.
+We recommend using the "Retrieve Patient by Identifier" action first to verify if a patient with that identifier already exists.
+If the identifier isn't already associated with another patient, it's safe to link it to the current patient.
+If a match is found, implementing a strategy for deduplication is advisable.

 ## Webhooks